 Other studies warn about additional negative consequences, from irregular sleep patterns and childhood obesity to behavioral and social issues.

-Yet for all the problems associated with it, screen time has become part of our culture and lifestyle.
-Let’s not forget the benefits, too – educational programs, motor coordination, etc. Just like with television a few decades ago, families are wrestling not with whether to use it, but how.
+Yet for all the problems associated with it, screens have become part of our culture and lifestyle, especially after 2020.
+Just like with television a few decades ago, families are wrestling not with whether to use it, but how.

-We’re not going into a debate about “right” or “wrong” limits of screen time, as they differ with each family and situation.
+We’re not going into a debate about “right” or “wrong” limits, as they differ with each family and situation.
 However, we found these following tips from area homeschool moms helpful:

 Choose the time of day.